idafum/idafum.github.io/README.md

 ## CONCLUSION
-Follwing the main tasks below and all the step they include, you will be able to successfully format and host a static website.
-Given the tools described in Ether's book, we've employed technical writing rules, utilizing the learning process as ether described, to attain knowledge, utilizing lightweight markup tools like Markdown which enforces a minimalistic design and using a distributed version control tool like GitHub to allow for project management and contributions
+Following the main tasks below and all the steps they include, you will be able to successfully format and host a static website.
+Drawing from the tools described in Etter's book, we've applied technical writing rules.
+We've utilized a learning process akin to what Etter describes, employing lightweight markup tools like Markdown for minimalistic design and using a distributed version control tool like GitHub for project management and contributions.

 - Learning your tools
 - Formatting your document
-- Create a repository using your GitHub account
+- Creating a repository using your GitHub account
 - Setting up GitHub Pages
-- Customising your static website with a Jekyll theme
+- Customizing your static website with a Jekyll theme